 Store uncooked barley in a cool dark cupboard or your fridge for up to one year.

-When cooking pot barley as a side dish I use 1 cup (250 mL) of pot barley to 3 cups (750 mL) of liquid (use chicken, veggie, beef broth, or water), bring to the boil, cover, reduce the heat and simmer for 40-50 minutes or until cooked to your doneness level.
-I like mine a bit chewy so I aim for 40-45 minutes.
+When cooking pot barley as a side dish I use 1 cup (250 mL) well rinsed pot barley to 2 cups (500 mL) of liquid (use chicken, veggie, beef broth, or water), bring to the boil, cover, reduce the heat and simmer for 25-40 minutes or until cooked to your doneness level.
 It should be chewy but not rubbery and not mushy.
 Stir once or twice to evenly distribute any remaining liquid, remove from heat and let sit covered for 10 minutes.
+Fluff with a fork.
 Serve.
 Or let cool and use instead of rice or beans in a salad.